-Project allocationgrants are determined through a competitive application process administered by OCTA.
+Project grants are determined through a competitive application process administered by OCTA.
 Agencies seeking funding must complete an online application, a supplemental application, and provide supporting documentation that will be used to evaluate the project proposal as outlined below.
 Key information to be provided as part of the application process includes:

-- Funding needs by phase and fiscal year - Percent match rate including funds type, source, and description (minimum 20% percent) - Lead agency Option 1 (default local agency) or Option 2 (OCTA) - Lead and supporting agencies names - Supporting technical information - Project development and implementation schedule - Environmental clearances and other permits - Any additional information deemed relevant by the applicant
+- Funding needs by phase and fiscal year - Percent match rate including funds type, source, and description (minimum 20 percent) - Lead agency Option 1 (default local agency) or Option 2 (OCTA) - Lead and supporting agencies names - Supporting technical information - Project development and implementation schedule - Environmental clearances and other permits - Any additional information deemed relevant by the applicant

-A call for projects for the funding cycle will be issued as determined by the OCTA-Board of Directors (Board).
+A call for projects for the funding cycle will be issued as determined by the Board.
 Complete project applications must be submitted by the established due dates to be considered eligible for consideration.

 Applications will be reviewed by OCTA for consistency, accuracy, and concurrence.
-Once applications have been completed in accordance with the Program requirements, the projects will be scored, ranked, and submitted to the Technical Steering Committee, Technical Advisory Committee TSC, TAC, and the Board for consideration and funding approval.
+Once applications have been completed in accordance with the Program requirements, the projects will be scored, ranked, and submitted to the TSC, TAC, and the Board for consideration and funding approval.
 OCTA reserves the right to evaluate submitted project costs for reasonableness as part of the review and selection process and suggest potential revisions to make the cost more appropriate.
-Allocation Grants will be subject to funding agreements with OCTA.
+Grants will be subject to funding agreements with OCTA.